LukeSavage1306/Windlass-Remote-Chain-Counter-and-SignalK-Feed/README.md

 # Windlass Remote Control with Chain Counter and Signalk Feed

-IN THE PROCESS OF BEING UPDATED TO INCLUDE TRANSIENT SUPPRESSION - A NEW PCB AND PARTS LIST WILL BE UPLOADED ONCE BUILT AND TESTED - SHOULD BE END OF OCTOBER 2022

 Credit for the original version of this app goes to AK-Hombergers.

-This version builds upon his original design with input from me and JeremyP.
-As at December 18th I have yet to install and test on the boat but it is working "on the bench" - so use with caution and absolutley no warranty!
-In its current format it:
+The current version:

-* Is based on a Wemos D1 Mini (ESP8266) reading pulses from a conventional windlass chain sensor with WiFi access to effect control either directly in AP mode or via the boats main wifi in station mode
+* Is based on a Wemos D1 Mini (ESP8266) reading pulses from a conventional windlass chain sensor with WiFi access to effect control either directly in AP mode or via the boats main wifi in station mode.
+* In AP mode uses mDNS for easy access via a named URL rather than remembering IP addresses
-* Provides a wireless remote windlass control from any phone/tablet with wifi capability giving up/down/stop/chain-length-counter/counter-reset functionality
+* Provides a wireless remote windlass control from any phone/tablet with wifi capability giving up/down/stop/chain-length-counter/counter-reset functionality and the ability to enter a preset scope to which the windlass will automatically raise/lower the chain.
 * Provides chain-length to SignalK via a UDP connection
-* Works seamlessly with 12 and 24 volt systems - no set up necessary
+* Works with 12 volt systems - just requires a single transient suppressor diode to be changed for 24v
 * Will also track chain-length when the windlass is operated by existing controls or when allowed to "free fall"
 * LED ON indicates that the board should be operating the windlass.
 Off indicates board is in standby
+* Stores current chain length in nonvolatile memory so that length is stored on switch off and restored after powering back up.
+* Demo mode to check correct operation without need for a gypsy sensor present.
+* Detects windlass operation from other existing controls and counts chain for up/down/free fall

+Includes various safety features:

+- Safety interlock so that Up/Down will not work if another (existing) control is already operating the windlass.
+- Safety stop to stop "anchor up" a preset number of gypsy revolutions before reaching zero (can be changed in code with SAFETY_STOP).
+- Safety stop if maximum chain length is reached (can be changed with MAX_CHAIN_LENGTH)
+- Safety watchdog timer to stop power after predetermined period of inactivity of client (e.g. due to loss of wifi connection).
+- Safety watchdog timer to detect blocked chain.
+Windlass stops if no events are detected within predetermined period of activity after up/down command.

 To implement you need to
 * Build and install the windlass control board - PCB design available from the link below
 * Configure the code (in Arduino)
    - WLAN type setting WiFiMode_AP_STA to "0" (stand alone access point) or "1" (Client with DHCP for SignalK feed).
 Note code assumes SignalK server is at 10.10.10.1.
 Configure to suit your set up
    - Configure your wifi SSID and password
-   - Calibrate for your sensor (e.g. 0.33. meter per revolution of the gypsy) and the maximum chain length
+   - Calibrate for your sensor (e.g. 0.35 meter per revolution of the gypsy) and the maximum chain length
    - Flash the code to the ESP8266

 If working as a standalone Access Point, connect the phone/tablet to the defined network and start "192.168.4.1" in the browser.